replicatedhq/kots.io/content/reference/template-functions/static-context.md

 '{{repl Mult (NodePrivateIPAddressAll "DB" "redis" | len) 2}}'
 ```

-If a `ConfigOption` is used, the value must be converted to an integer or a floating point number first:
+If a template function returns a string, the value must be converted to an integer or a floating point number first:
 ```yaml
 '{{repl Mult (ConfigOption "session_cookie_age" | ParseInt) 86400}}'
 ```